By Doak Worley

 I want to thank the staff at the Lodge for the hunting and fishing trip of a lifetime and to Gary for being one of the best boat captains I have ever gone fishing with, to Swede for the humor he brought to the camp as well as his fabulous cooking skills, to Bazzell for his Tasmanian wit and commitment, and especially Mike who made me feel like a brother in Christ.
 God Bless you all.

 p.s.
-Thanks Cory for helping with this wonderful trip, wish you had been there, and thanks to my cousins, Monte and Ed who are always in my heart and special thanks to Dave Hurley who sacrificed his valuable time to spend with a friend.
+Thanks Cory for helping with this wonderful trip to Prince of Whales Island, wish you had been there, and thanks to my cousins, Monte and Ed who are always in my heart and special thanks to Dave Hurley who sacrificed his valuable time to spend with a friend.
 I am blessed.